 - Program Completion:

-- Cumulative minimum GPA of 3.0 Core and major coursework require a grade of C or better.
-Professional education coursework require a grade of B or better.
+- Have a cumulative minimum GPA of 3.0.
+Core and major coursework require a grade of C or better.
+Professional education coursework requires a grade of B or better.

 - Demonstrate mastery of NETS-T standards and InTASC standards.